 Ajax Search has a PRO version (36$/lifetime).
 It has a premium feature that allows users to search from custom fields and many kinds of documents.
 It also has more advanced options.

 Ajax Search is smoother than the 2 above plugins.
 It may be caused by its specialization in the suggestion feature for search results.
 However, this plugin’s UI is not so beautiful and friendly.
 In addition, it uses Ajax of WordPress for the suggesting feature so that its speed is quite slow.
 You have to wait for 3 - 5s to see the suggestions.

 ElasticPress is a free plugin that uses elasticsearch for quick search.
 Elasticsearch is a search technique that finds all kinds of content with almost real-time speed.

 Using elasticsearch meets almost all our needs.
 However, this technique requests a server for elasticsearch.
 This server must be configured correctly.
 After that, you must install ElasticPress to connect to the server.
 The disadvantage of this technique is the great cost and effort to maintain a server for elasticsearch.

 Jetpack Search ($5/month) is a feature in the Jetpack plugin.
 This feature uses elasticsearch of Automatic (the company that developed Jetpack).
 Therefore, you don’t need to spend time building, configuring, and maintaining the server for elasticsearch.
-Because of using elasticsearch, it provides all the essential features and good experience.
+Because of using elasticsearch, provides all the essential features and a good experience.